Meet The Woman Trying To Beat Alexandria Ocasio-Cortez In The Next Election

 I'm running for NY-14, to fight for the people of Queens & the Bronx, daughter of Cuban immigrants and living the American Dream 🇺🇸 https://t.co/DY5eLoCKgL— Michelle Caruso-Cabrera (@MCaruso_Cabrera) February 11, 2020

-Although the candidate filing deadline isn;t until April 2, and there are sure to be more bids for AOC's suddenly-coveted seat, Caruso-Cabrera could be a serious contender with heavy media backing.
+Although the candidate filing deadline isn't until 2nd April, and there are sure to be more bids for AOC's suddenly-coveted seat, Caruso-Cabrera could be a serious contender with heavy media backing.
 But for now, it sounds like Ocasio-Cortez intends on running the same way that got her the landslide win in 2018.
 “I always feel like the best way for me to run is to really kick ass at my job,” she told reporters back in November.
 “I aspire to do it better than anyone who’s tried to hold this seat before.”

-The democratic primary for the U.S. Representative seat is scheduled for June 23, and the general election is on November 3.
+The democratic primary for the US Representative seat is scheduled for 23rd June, and the general election is on 3rd November.

 Advertisement